-6 major benefits to Live off St. George’s university’s (SGU) campus
+6 major benefits to Living off St. George’s University’s (SGU) campus

-Most students choose to live off St. Georges university’s (SGU) campus after their first and/or second term of having on-campus accommodation.
+Most students choose to live off St. Georges University’s (SGU) campus after their first and/or second term of having on-campus accommodation.
 In Grenada, mostly in the Southern part of the Island (St. George), Off-campus student housing is a hot commodity and so, more investors are getting into the rental business creating a wider variety of apartments for students to choose from.
-In addition to that, most would prefer to focus on their studies and avoid the uncertainty of being eligible for on-campus accommodation after entering the SGU housing lottery.
+In addition, most would prefer to focus on their studies and avoid the uncertainty of being eligible for on-campus accommodation after entering the SGU housing lottery.

-Our experienced team at Copal Real Estate are aware of the challenges one may face in finding a place and for such reasons we created three platforms (Facebook, mobile application and website) by which students can gain full access to our listings, on the go and in their spare time.
+Our experienced team at Copal Real Estate is aware of the challenges one may face in finding a place and for such reasons, we created three platforms (Facebook, mobile application, and website) by which students can gain full access to our listings, on the go and in their spare time.

 Here are some benefits of living off-campus:

-If you’re one of the lucky ones who happens to live in a campus dorm where a kitchen is available, congrats!
+If you’re one of the lucky ones who happen to live in a campus dorm where a kitchen is available, congrats!
 But is it everything you hoped for?
-Do you often times have to wait for the person in front of you to finish using the kitchen sink?
-Or the other person using the stove and having trouble cooking Grenada’s national dish oil down?
+Do you often have to wait for the person in front of you to finish using the kitchen sink?
+Or is the other person using the stove while having trouble cooking Grenada’s national dish oil down?

-In addition, you can have the luxury of finding an apartment near to banks, local restaurants (Aquarium, Le-chateau, Umbrellas etc.) and supermarkets like Food Fair and Real Value/ IGA.
-This sometimes makes life a lot easier not being dependent on the school’s transportation.
+In addition, you can have the luxury of finding an apartment near banks, local restaurants (Aquarium, Sizzle, Umbrellas, etc.), and supermarkets like Food Fair and Real Value/ IGA.
+This can make life a lot easier not being dependent on the school’s transportation.